 Muddy Waters moved to Chicago.
 Waters would influence generations of blues players and rockers in the UK and USA.
 With his pounding performance of “Mannish Boy” in 1955, Waters asserted Black personhood: “I’m a man!
 I spell M, A (child), N. That represent man.
 No B, O (child), Y.”

-With humility, gratitude, and hope, the Arts & Business Council of Chicago reserves a place on this list of great Chicago-music moments for all of the Chicago artists and musical events not mentioned, especially those who exercised their talent and made their art in the face of systemic racism and insidious discrimination, enabling many artists who followed them to find success.
+With humility, gratitude, and hope, the Arts & Business Council of Chicago reserves a place on this list of great Chicago-music moments for all of those not mentioned, especially those who exercised their talent and made their art in the face of systemic racism and insidious discrimination, enabling the many artists who followed them to find success.

 We reserve this place also for the next Chicagoan(s) to influence the music world, likely a musician or band working today in one of the city’s 77 neighborhoods.
-Even as we celebrate its rich and varied musical history, we assert that the city’s best musical moments lie ahead of it.
-And so we fix our eyes on the present and future of Chicago music, with our ears wide open.
+Even as we celebrate its rich and varied musical history, we assert that the city’s best musical moments lie ahead.
+And so we focus on the present and future, with our ears wide open.

 Embed the Timeline